Explicit construction of Atiyah-Singer indices for maximally hypoelliptic operators on contact manifolds: Introduction

-\item[(3)]Moreover, if $\sigma_H(P)$ is compactly supported on $T_H U$ for some $U\cong G$, with $\sigma_H(P)(x,\delta_t(xy^{-1})=o(t^{-2n-1})$, then $Ind(P)=0$. \end{corollary} Because $T^t$ is constructed from the contact structure and the index map is always non-trivial, we have the following: \begin{corollary} For a Heisenberg manifold $M$, if the collection of the homotopy classes of the asymptotic morphisms $[C^{\ast}{(T_H M)}, \mathcal{K}(L^2(M))]=0$, then $M$ cannot admit a contact structure. \end{corollary} Although $T_H M$ and $TM$ are isomorphic, they have different topological and differential structures.
+\item[(3)]Moreover, if $\sigma_H(P)_0$ can be taken to be compactly supported on $T_H U$ for some $U\cong G$, with $\sigma_H(P)_0(x,\delta_t(xy^{-1})=o(t^{-2n-1})$, then $Ind(P)=0$. \end{corollary} Because $T^t$ is constructed from the contact structure and the Heisenberg index map is always non-trivial, we have the following: \begin{corollary} For a Heisenberg manifold $M$, if the collection of the homotopy classes of the asymptotic morphisms $[C^{\ast}{(T_H M)}, \mathcal{K}(L^2(M))]=0$, then $M$ cannot admit a contact structure. \end{corollary} Although $T_H M$ and $TM$ are isomorphic, they have different topological and differential structures.
 For contact manifolds, whose parabolic tangent bundles have more natural structures than the ordinary tangent bundle, the calculation may be performed directly over the parabolic ones.
-For example, \begin{corollary} For a spin contact manifold $M$ with Dirac operator $D$, if $Tr(T^t(\sigma_H(D)))\neq 0$ for some $t$, there does not exist a metric with positive scalar curvature over $M$. \end{corollary}
+For example,

 Consider the following (non-commutative) diagram involving $T^t_H$ and $T^t$:

 \begin{theorem} The above diagram induces a commutative diagram on the level of the $K$-theory as follows:

 \end{theorem} \begin{corollary} The index formula for a maximally hypoelliptic operator $P$ over a contact manifold is given by